GeoTechUVigo/RecycleBIM_WP3/README.md

 # RecycleBIM

 ## Description
-This repository contains the code generated in the framework of the [RecycleBIM project](https://recyclebim.eu/).
+This repository hosts the code produced as part of the project [RecycleBIM project](https://recyclebim.eu/).

-Data and results can be downloaded from the following repository: https://dpv.uvigo.es/index.php/s/d64FQQE4sk3Z3yT
+The associated data and results can be accessed from the following repository: https://dpv.uvigo.es/index.php/s/d64FQQE4sk3Z3yT

+At present, only a portion of the code is publicly accessible.
+The rest of the code will be released to the public pending its publication on several journal and conference papers.
+For any additional information, please contact lucia@uvigo.gal.

 These results are part of the project PCI2022-132943, funded by MCIN/AEI/10.13039/501100011033 and by the European Union “NextGenerationEU”/PRTR”.